DEStonebreaker/TheraCare/README.md

 ~$ cd ./Api.TheraCare/
 ~$ dotnet build; dotnet run;
     # Open the local host link to view Swagger.
+~$ dotnet run --launch-profile https
+    # Will need to navigate to /swagger after opening.
 ```

 To start the frontend, you can use the given executable file or in a new terminal tab, build and launch.